 Mitochondria are traditionally thought of as the 'powerhouses' of the cell - generating the energy our bodies need by generating ATP via a series of biochemical processes collectively known as oxidative phosphorylation, or "OXPHOS".
 Our mitochondria also synthesize their own fatty acids, and the process is 'highly conserved' in evolutionary terms, meaning that it's found across a range of different species, including yeast, worms, flies, and mammals.
-MEPAN Syndrome is caused by the body's inability to make those mitochondrial fatty acids.
-This process is being increasingly recognized as an important influence on OXPHOS and interconnected with other important metabolic pathways in the body.
+MEPAN Syndrome is caused by the body's inability to make some of those mitochondrial fatty acids.

-There are 14 known MEPAN patients in the world today, spanning three different continents.
-The disorder is passed on in an autosomal recessive manner, meaning a patient inherits a copy of a faulty gene from each parent.
+There are 18 known MEPAN patients in the world today, spanning three different continents.
+The disorder is inherited in an autosomal recessive manner, meaning a patient inherits a faulty copy of the MECR gene from each parent.
 MEPAN may be more prevalent among Ashkenazi Jews, as five of the first seven MEPAN families shared some Jewish heritage.
-MEPAN patients have trouble with movement, coordination and balance, have trouble speaking, and can be wheelchair-bound.
-More patients with MEPAN are certain to be found, as researchers gain a better understanding of our mitochondrial and their importance to other metabolic processes.
+MEPAN patients have trouble with movement, coordination and balance, may have trouble speaking, since the area of the brain that helps govern voluntary movement is affected.
+More patients with MEPAN are certain to be found, as genetic testing becomes more common and researchers gain a better understanding of how mitochondrial function impacts our overall health.